BiancaGabrielaA/Portofolio/README.md

 cd Portfolio/Demos/stackoverflow/frontend
 npm install && npm run build

-Each service can be run locally using:
+Each service can be run locally using: npm run dev